UCBerkeleySETI/blimpy/paper.md

 # Summary

-The search for extraterrestrial intelligence (SETI) has historically used radio astronony data as the main venue to search for artificial signals of extraterrestrial origin.
-The Breakthrough Listen program is the latest large scale project for the search of Technosignatures,  and thanks to modern telescopes, and instrumentation, as well as very significant amounts of dedicated observing time, this program has become the largest SETI endeavor in history.
-This has also resulted in an unprecedented amount of data which is becoming available to the public `[@Lebofsky:2019]`.
+The search for extraterrestrial intelligence (SETI) has historically used radio astronomy data as the main venue to search for artificial signals of extraterrestrial origin.
+The Breakthrough Listen program is the latest large scale project for the search of technosignatures,  and thanks to modern telescopes and instrumentation, as well as significant amounts of dedicated observing time, the program has become the largest SETI endeavour in history.
+This has also resulted in an unprecedented amount of publicly-avaiable data`[@Lebofsky:2019]`.

 The ``Blimpy``--Breakthrough Listen I/O Methods for Python--package provides Python 2.7+/3.6+ utilities
 for viewing and interacting with the data formats used within the Breakthrough Listen program.